sensu/sensu-docs/content/sensu-core/1.0/quick-start/five-minute-install.md

 ...you have successfully installed and configured Sensu!

-If you're using Sensu Enterprise, you should also be able to load the Sensu Enterprise Dashboard in your browser by visiting [http://hostname:3000](http://hostname:3000) (replacing `hostname` with the hostname or IP address of the system where the dashboard is installed).
+Whether you're using Uchiwa or Sensu Enterprise Dashboard, you now be able to view it in your browser by visiting [http://hostname:3000](http://hostname:3000) (replacing `hostname` with the hostname or IP address of the system where the dashboard is installed).

 ![five-minute-dashboard-1](/images/five-minute-dashboard-1.png)
 ![five-minute-dashboard-2](/images/five-minute-dashboard-2.png)